Salon Business Plan Template: How-To Guide + Example

 Pricing Strategy

-[Company Name]’s pricing will be moderate, so customers feel they receive great value when patronizing the salon.
+[Salon Name]’s pricing will be moderate, so customers feel they receive great value when patronizing the salon.
 The anticipated price point for a standard hair treatment is $35, in exchange for which a customer can expect to receive personalized attention during and after their visit.
 The customer can expect to receive quality hair care from a familiar haircutter, for a more affordable price than what they pay at an ultra-premium salon.

 VII.
 Operations Plan